 Vehicle collision and comprehensive insurance, to cover liability and under/uninsured motorists, is required in order to successfully apply for and operate an ADOT-funded vehicle.
-Fair Market Replacement Value, as well as Collision and Comprehensive insurance, including fire, theft, and vandalism, in an amount not less than the actual purchase price of equipment, is required as detailed in ADOT's Coordinated Mobility Program (Section 5310) Grant Guidebook.
+Fair Market Replacement Value, as well as Collision and Comprehensive insurance, including fire, theft, and vandalism, in an amount not less than the actual purchase price of equipment, is required as detailed in the ADOT Grant Agreement, Exhibit G.

 The proof of insurance including the insurance endorsements must be submitted to ADOT prior to taking delivery of the vehicle(s).
-In addition, a current copy of the insurance endorsements must be sent to ADOT on an annual basis while the vehicle is under lien.
+In addition, a current copy of the insurance endorsements must be sent to ADOT on an annual basis.
 A breakout of coverage, effective insurance dates and ADOT being listed as Certificate Holder, Additional Insured/Loss Payee and lien holder is then verified by ADOT.